Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters

 This paper focuses on developing tests to determine if a structural model is incomplete.
-The completeness of a model is complete or not is often related to policy-relevant features of the underlying structural model.
-For example, in a commonly used market entry model, multiple equilibria exist only if the firms interact strategically.
-Testing the presence of the strategic interaction effects and inferring their signs can provide critical information for policymaking \citep{depaulatang2012}.
-Another example is a triangular model with a discrete endogenous variable, in which taking a control function approach yields an incomplete model if the treatment assignment is endogenous.
-Detecting the presence of self-selection can help the practitioner choose a suitable strategy for evaluating treatment effects.
+The completeness of a model is important when considering its policy implications.
+For example, in a canonical market-entry model, multiple equilibria exist only if firms strategically interact.
+Testing for strategic interaction effects and inferring their signs can provide valuable information for policymakers \citep{depaulatang2012}.
+In a triangular model with a discrete endogenous variable, the control function approach yields an incomplete model, but it remains complete if the assignments are exogenous.
+Detecting self-selection can aid practitioners in selecting a proper strategy for evaluating treatment effects.
 Dynamic discrete choice models can make incomplete predictions when they admit state dependence, but they are complete without it.
 The presence of state dependence can significantly impact program evaluation and counterfactual analyses \citep{card2005estimating,handel2013adverse}.

-In many of these examples, one can state the null hypothesis of model completeness as a restriction on the structural parameter's subvector (called $\beta$).
+In many of these examples, one can state the null hypothesis of model completeness as a restriction on the parameter's subvector.
 We develop a novel score test for such a restriction.
-Advantages of this approach are (i) the score statistic only requires estimation of nuisance parameters in the complete restricted model; (ii) one can estimate the nuisance parameters by standard methods; and (iii) one can simulate the score statistic's limiting distribution easily.
+Advantages of this approach are (i) the score statistic only requires estimation of nuisance parameters in the complete restricted model; (ii) one can use package software to estimate the nuisance parameters; and (iii) simulating the score statistic's limiting distribution is straightforward.